How Does Counseling Work?

 Therapy can also help people to resolve barriers which interfere with positive qualities such as joy, compassion, peace, self-esteem, spiritual connection and love.
 Many people enjoy therapy and relish the journey of becoming more conscious about themselves, their inner world and their relationships.
 Therapy can also be an effective tool in overcoming the effects of trauma and abuse.

 Therapy isn't a scary place for crazy people......
 It's a safe space for people who want to be their very best self. ~unknown

 You and your therapist will meet together weekly for 45-minute sessions.
 Therapy is best done with at least an 8-week commitment.
 We find that clients who cannot commit to at least 8 weekly sessions and meet less than weekly tend to have more difficulty in establishing a relationship with their therapist and often spend their sessions recapping the previous weeks instead of focusing on forward movement (but there are exceptions).
 Despite the 8 week recommendation the process and therapy is a unique process and is discussed during the intake and assessment phase.
 After 8 weekly sessions, you and your therapist can discuss the movement toward your treatment goals and whether reducing sessions to biweekly or terminating therapy is the next step as this a process that is very personalized to everyones unique situation.

 Together, in each subsequent session, your counselor will give space for you to be able to talk and work through the sitaution, problem, truama, grief or stressor that brought you to counseling.
-The counselor will use various strategies from DBT techniques, CBT, art therapy,and homework that promote healthy communication, emotional expression, improved problem solving skills and much more.
+The counselor will use various strategies depending on their training that may involve DBT techniques, CBT, art therapy, Gottman Therapy and homework that promotes healthy communication, emotional expression, improved problem solving skills and much more.